jda0/jda0/README.md

 ## About me

 ✨ Creating bugs since my PC had a Pentium III.
-📚 I'm currently learning Swift Embedded and Solid.
+📚 I'm currently enjoying Swift Embedded and Solid, and I'm curious about Gleam.
 🎯 Goals: stay busy

 ## I code with